Welcome!

-Welcome to the Prooftoys edition of the Natural Numbers Game, a series of puzzles in which you build up mathematical knowledge about numbers step by step with computer guidance.
+Welcome to the Prooftoys edition of the Natural Numbers Game, a series of problem-solving challenges in which you build mathematical knowledge about numbers step by step with computer guidance.
 As you take on the challenges of the game you build skills in creating 100% correct mathematical proofs.

 What is this about?